 Can you put a patio heater in a gazebo?

-It is safe to put a patio heater under your gazebo as long as it is not an enclosed structure.
+According to Best Gazebos, it is safe to put a patio heater under your gazebo as long as it is not an enclosed structure.
 However, not all patio heaters are made equal so it is best to check at the time of purchasing to verify whether or not it is suitable.

 It is always best to make sure your heater is placed in the middle of the gazebo and to avoid any model that uses open flames or allows direct contact with the heating element.